August 23rd, 2022 | By: Sarah Humphreys

 Titles are good for business cards and social media profiles, and they can help bring you a sense of authority or confidence.
 But when it comes to running the company, what you do matters more than your title.
 A leader is there to inspire the team and make sure everyone is on the same page in terms of what's important to the organization as a company.

 So, which title is best for the head of a startup, Founder vs CEO?
 It all comes down to what the head does within the company.
+Are you an active manager or an absentee business owner?
 Use the tips and definitions above to make sure it aligns with the description of the work you are doing and you will have the best title for your role.
 Don't worry about keeping up with all the other Founder CEOs, Founders, CEOs, and Founder / CEOs :D.